David Preece (footballer, born 1976)

 David Douglas Preece (born 26 August 1976) is an English football journalist and commentator and a former professional player and coach who played as a goalkeeper.
+He is currently the goalkeeping coach for Lincoln City.

 He made the majority of his appearances for Darlington, Aberdeen and the Danish club Silkeborg.
 His final professional appearance came on 2 November 2013 for Lincoln City against Welling United.

 Career

 Early career

 Preece was born Sunderland, Tyne and Wear.
 He began his football career in his hometown at Sunderland but failed to make a senior appearance before joining Darlington for free on a two-year deal.
 At Darlington, Preece made over 100 appearances in two seasons before leaving Darlington to move to Scotland by joining Aberdeen.
 Since leaving Darlington, the club attempted to re-sign Preece but the move never materialised.
 At Aberdeen, Preece made over 100 appearances in 6 seasons and faced competition from Jim Leighton, Peter Kjær and Ryan Esson.
 Up until Kjær's retirement, Preece began to get more playing time and captained the team on several occasions, until the club decided to transfer list Preece along with three other players.

 In 2005, Preece left Scotland to move to Denmark by joining Silkeborg IF first and OB second.
 At Silkeborg, Preece was a first-choice goalkeeper until he left for OB where his first-team opportunities began to decline due to Arkadiusz Onyszko pushing him out of the first team.